Who will lead Europe after Merkel? Presidents and prime ministers jockey for the job.

 Macron also has spent years outlining his vision for Europe.

-In 2017, after another German election, he delivered a sweeping speech at Sorbonne University, arguing that the best response to ascendant nationalists was to acknowledge the E.U.’s shortcomings — it is “too weak, too slow, too inefficient” — and then to work to make it stronger and more united.
+In 2017, after another German election, he delivered a sweeping speech at Sorbonne University, arguing that the best response to ascendant nationalists was to acknowledge the European Union’s shortcomings — it is “too weak, too slow, too inefficient” — and then to work to make it stronger and more united.

 He has reprised the theme many times.
 But his proposals — to integrate European defense, reform the euro zone, develop a common asylum policy and impose a new tax on U.S. tech giants — have not been enthusiastically embraced.